sunilabrahamindia/sunilabraham/amaa/edrl.md

 ***Essays on Dalits, Religion and Liberation*** (2006) is a seminal collection of scholarly articles by the Indian theologian and sociologist Reverend [Athanasius Mathen Abraham Ayrookuzhiel](https://sunilabraham.in/amaa/) (A. M. A. Ayrookuzhiel) (1933–1996).
 The volume gathers his most significant writings, which critically explore the intersection of religion, culture, caste, and social justice in the context of the Dalit liberation struggle in India.
 The book is considered a foundational text for the development of Dalit theology and contextual Christian thought.

-As noted in K. C. Abraham's foreword, Ayrookuzhiel's work stands out for its originality, depth, and rootedness in the social context of India's Dalits.
-Abraham describes the essays as "a continuation of his lifelong project to make theology an instrument of human liberation."
+As noted in K. C. Abraham's introduction, Ayrookuzhiel's work stands out for its originality, depth, and rootedness in the social context of India's Dalits.
+K. C. Abraham describes the essays as "a continuation of his lifelong project to make theology an instrument of human liberation."

 ## Contents
 - [Summary](#summary)